-Subsequent Events

-The Association evaluated subsequent events through September 27, 2017, when these financial statements were available to be issued.
-Management is not aware of any significant events that occurred subsequent to the statement of financial position date but prior to the filing of this report that would have a material impact on the financial statements.
+Subsequent Events - The Association evaluated subsequent events through January 17, 2019, when these financial statements were available to be issued.
+Except as discussed in Note 11, management is not aware of any significant events that occurred subsequent to the statement of financial position date but prior to the filing of this report that would have a material impact on the financial statements.